jainnilesh206-coder/Data-Science-Project_Marketing-Campaign-Analysis/README.md

 print(age_group_stats)
 ```

-Older customers had higher average store purchases (6.22 vs 5.33), but they also had higher online purchases (7.48 vs 5.97), so the hypothesis was only partially supported.[9]
+Older customers had higher average store purchases (6.22 vs 5.33), but they also had higher online purchases (7.48 vs 5.97), so the hypothesis was only partially supported.

 ### Hypothesis B